jasmeeto/sketch-server/README.md

 Check out a demo at [http://sketch-server.herokuapp.com/](http://sketch-server.herokuapp.com/).

+## Usage

 Now with room support.
-To use, click 'New Room' to open up your own private canvas.
+To use, select privacy, type in a room name and click 'Create New Room' to open up your own canvas.
 The redirected unique URL will point to your own personal room that can be accessed by anyone who knows it.
 Just open two tabs for that URL and draw in realtime.

 ## Installation